 Added value of this study.
-We successfully obtained data from 5 out of 6 eligible intervention studies identified in our systematic review that measured enteropathogens and MST markers in environmental samples.
+We obtained data from 5 out of 6 eligible intervention studies identified in our systematic review that measured enteropathogens and MST markers in environmental samples.
 Most individual studies indicated a protective effect of interventions on the prevalence of individual pathogens and MST markers, but most estimates were not statistically significant due to small sample sizes and rare detection of some of the targets.
 The individual participant data meta-analysis design of our study allowed us to detect a small but significant reduction in the prevalence of any type of pathogen in any type of sample by pooling across all studies.
 There was no overall intervention effect on the prevalence of MST markers.
-This study takes advantage of recently developed diagnostic methods to enumerate enteropathogens and host-specific fecal markers in a range of environmental samples, including understudied environmental reservoirs such as soil, to provide the first synthesis of evidence on the effect of WASH interventions on these specific targets in the domestic environment.
+This study takes advantage of recently used diagnostic methods to enumerate enteropathogens and host-specific fecal markers in a range of environmental samples, including understudied reservoirs such as soil, to provide the first synthesis of evidence of the effect of WASH interventions on these specific targets in the domestic environment.

 Implications of all the available science.
 The environmental sampling in the studies in our review were mostly focused on sanitation interventions.
 The small reduction we observed in pathogen prevalence in the environment when pooled across all studies may explain the small effect the interventions had on child health.
-These findings also validate previous findings of no effect from sanitation interventions on fecal indicator bacteria in the environment, further demonstrating the insufficiency of basic sanitation solutions in reducing fecal contamination in the environment.
-Possibly, more intensive WASH interventions like safely managed water and sanitation are needed to reduce environmental contamination enough to improve child health.
-We note that only a small number of trials met our inclusion criteria and only a subset of households wasas sampled in each study.
+These findings also support previous findings of no effect from sanitation interventions on fecal indicator bacteria in the environment, further demonstrating the insufficiency of basic sanitation solutions in reducing fecal contamination in the environment.
+Possibly, high coverage of more intensive WASH interventions like safely managed water and sanitation are needed to reduce environmental contamination enough to improve child health.
+We note that only a small number of trials met our inclusion criteria and only a subset of households were sampled in each study.
 Pathogen targets and diagnostic methods varied by study.
-Future research would benefit from sampling a more diverse set of WASH interventions using a standardized set of laboratory methods to enumerate a common range of pathogen and MST targets.
+Future research would benefit from environmental sampling following implementation of a more diverse set of WASH interventions using a standardized set of laboratory methods to enumerate a common range of pathogen and MST targets.

 Introduction

-Water, sanitation and hygiene (WASH) improvements are often assumed to reduce childhood enteric infections, subsequent diarrhea disease and growth faltering by reducing child exposure to fecal-orally transmitted pathogens in the environment.
+Water, sanitation and hygiene (WASH) improvements are often assumed to reduce childhood enteric infections, subsequent diarrhealdiarrhealdiarrheal disease and growth faltering by reducing exposure to fecal-orally transmitted pathogens in the environment.
 Until recently, trials of WASH interventions have primarily focused on documenting health outcomes such as caregiver-reported diarrhea without quantifying intermediate outcomes along the causal chain, such as detection of pathogens in environmental samples and in human biological specimens.
 Without measuring these causal intermediates, trials are limited to a “black box” understanding, where underlying mechanisms of interventions are unknown and investigators can only speculate about reasons for intervention success or failure.
 Inspecting the causal chain is especially important given the small or null effects on child diarrhea and growth reported in recent well-conducted trials of WASH interventions.1–3

 Pathogens are transmitted from the feces of infected individuals to new hosts through interconnected environmental pathways.
-Studies assessing the effect of WASH interventions on environmental contamination have to date primarily focused on drinking water (and, to a smaller extent, hands and food) while other pathways such as soil and surfaces in the domestic environment have received less attention.4 Household water treatment and handwashing have been associated with reduced fecal contamination of drinking water5 and hands,6,7 respectively while sanitation interventions have had limited impact on environmental fecal contamination, including drinking water, hands, objects, surfaces, soil and flies.4
+Studies assessing the effect of WASH interventions on environmental contamination have primarily focused on drinking water (and, to a smaller extent, hands and food) while other pathways such as soil and surfaces in the domestic environment have received less attention.4 Household water treatment and handwashing have been associated with reduced fecal contamination of drinking water5 and hands,6,7 respectively while sanitation interventions have had limited impact on environmental fecal contamination, including drinking water, hands, objects, surfaces, soil and flies.4